-UK Standards for Microbiology Investigations (UK SMIs) are developed under the auspices of UKHSA working in partnership with the partner organisations whose logos are displayed below and listed on the UK SMIs are developed, reviewed and revised by various working groups which are overseen by a steering committee.
+UK Standards for Microbiology Investigations (UK SMIs) are developed under the auspices of UKHSA working in partnership with the partner organisations whose logos are displayed below and listed on the UK SMI website.
+UK SMIs are developed, reviewed and revised by various working groups which are overseen by a steering committee (see the Steering Committee section on UK SMI website).